robontics2021/robontics2021.github.io/index.md

 - Interactivity:
 	- how can knowledge about other agents present in the environment be modelled?
 	- how should we ontologically model the flow of an interaction, such as a conversation or shared task?
+        - how can model-driven methods play a role in human-robot interaction?
+	- how can ontology-based reasoning play a role in developing trust in Human-Robot Interaction scenarios?
 - Normed behavior:
 	- how should we ontologically represent, and then have a robot act according to, norms on behavior such as cultural expectations?
 	- how can these expectations be acquired, and would they be the same for robots as they are for humans?
 - Explainability:
 	- decision chains are very complex; how can these be organized and presented at various levels of detail for the benefit of a human user?
 	- what, ontologically, is an explanation? what is a good explanation, and how can one be generated from a collection of knowledge items?
-- Interactivity:
-	- how can model-driven methods play a role in human-robot interaction?
-	- how can ontology-based reasoning play a role in developing trust in Human-Robot Interaction scenarios?
-- Robustness:
-	- is ontology a scalable tool in robotics applications?
-	- what are good benchmarks for robot autonomy?

 **WORKSHOP CO-CHAIRS (alphabetical order)**